ericdleon/Machine-Learning-Techniques/README.md

 # Machine-Learning-Techniques

-This is a respository containing samples of my experience with working with different machine learning techniques when taking pursuing Masters at Rutgers with a concentration in Data Science.
+This is a respository containing samples of my experience working with different machine learning techniques when pursuing my Master's at Rutgers with a concentration in Data Science.